 And patterns we conceptualize through…

-shit, how do we conceptualize fractal patterns?
+Shit, how do we conceptualize fractal patterns?

-Oh yeah, fractals.
+Oh ya, fractals.

 that sounds better than strange